-At December 31, 2012, the Company had unrecognized tax benefits of approximately \$7.7 million, of which approximately \$5.1 million reduced the Company's deferred tax assets and the offsetting valuation allowance and \$2.6 million was recorded in other long-term liabilities.
-The Company does not expect any significant changes in unrecognized tax benefits in 2013.
+At December 31, 2015, the Company had unrecognized tax benefits related to uncertain tax positions of approximately \$7.7 million, of which approximately \$5.5 million reduced the Company's deferred tax assets and the offsetting valuation allowance and \$2.1 million was recorded in other long-term liabilities.
+The Company does not expect any significant changes in unrecognized tax benefits in 2016.
+The Company recognized \$0.2 million in interest and penalty expense related to unrecognized tax benefits for each of the years-ended December 31, 2015, 2014 and 2013, respectively.